Guide to Tipping in Thailand Etiquette. Is it Customary? Where, When and How Much to Tip?

 Do Thais tip at sit down restaurants?

 These are the sort of places you’ll find in any shopping mall.
 Where middle class families go to eat at the weekend and sometimes after work.
 Many Thais will tip at these kind of places.
 Although, again, this isn’t a fixed amount and it’s just as much for convenience as it is for gratitude or a comment on the quality.

-Assuming the food is good and the staff are pleasant, a tip will either be a small banknote – 20 Baht being the most common.
+Assuming the food is good and your server are pleasant, the small tip will either be a small banknote – 20 Baht being the most common.
 Or rounding the bill up to the nearest 50 Baht.

 Do Thais tip at local hotels?

-When Thais are travelling and staying in the usual 2 star tourist hotels upcountry they aren’t usually thinking about leaving tips for staff.
+When Thais are travelling and staying in the usual 2 star tourist hotels upcountry they aren’t usually thinking about leaving tips.

 Percentage-wise, this is still much less than the average American would tip.
 And less than the the average tourist who’s calculating tips on, say a simple 5 or 10% rule.